stellar/go/services/horizon/internal/docs/reference/resources/asset.md

 |  Resource                      |    Type    |    Resource URI Template     |
 | ------------------------------ | ---------- | ---------------------------- |
 | [All Assets](../assets-all.md) | Collection | `/assets` (`GET`)            |

-## Submitting transactions
-To submit a new transaction to Stellar network, it must first be built and signed locally.
-Then you can submit a hex representation of your transaction’s [XDR](../../learn/xdr.md) to the `/transactions` endpoint.
-Read more about submitting transactions in [Post Transaction](../transactions-create.md) doc.